Canon 6D Mark II vs Panasonic GX9

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 6D Mark II and the GX9 are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the GX9 followed on from the Panasonic GX8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D Mark II and GX9 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic GX9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.